 📆 When the pandemic hit in 2020, 13 million people flocked to online trading platforms.
 Many of them didn’t know that day trading was risky and that up to 80% of day traders end up losing money.
 In fact, back in 1999, a NASAA report found that 70% of day traders lose money and only 12% earned a profit.
 With these figures in mind, is it any surprise to hear all the stories about people who lost fortunes?

 Risk is part of investing.
-Managing risk is a core element in every successful investing strategy, and the starting point of risk management is understanding your risk profile.
+Managing risk is a core element in every successful investing strategy, and the starting point of risk management is understanding your risk tolerance.

 What Investing is All About